 Even if we manage to excel at writing, publishing, teaching and networking, however, most of us still feel the need to add to our CVs – to give it a competitive edge, to differentiate ourselves from all the other smart, talented, ambitious PGRs – preferably without neglecting our PhD theses.
 It was this feeling which led me to volunteer to organise the departmental seminar series, supervise dissertations, help with research projects in central university administration, and engage with the UACES Student Forum Committee.

 All those activities will hopefully give my CV that ‘competitive edge’.
 Looking back at the past two years, however, I have found that I gained more than that.
 At the same time, I managed to maintain the link between these engagements and my PhD.

 My skill set has broadened significantly.
 Although I have always worked part-time during my studies, I do not have significant professional experience.
-Organising events like a seminar series or the Student Forum research conferences boosts your administrative and problem-solving skills, as well as your perseverance (some invited speakers will challenge you more in this respect than others).
+Organising events like a seminar series or the Student Forum research conference boosts your administrative and problem-solving skills, as well as your perseverance (some invited speakers will challenge you more in this respect than others).
 Not only do those skills look good on your CV, but they can also prove valuable in your day-to-day PhD life.
 They can help you structure your workload or – in my case – serve as a dry run for organising research interviews (the perseverance came in handy there).